tdongsi/tdongsi.github.io/source/resume/index.markdown

 * Developed and automated test cases, maintained and executed test suites for company’s database products, Objectivity and InfiniteGraph, and their various utility tools.
-* Designed and implemented frameworks to facilitate automated performance testing.
+* Designed and implemented frameworks for automated performance testing.
 Worked with developers to make informed testing decisions and develop appropriate test solutions.
 * Reviewed Java codes and enforced good practices for more robust and flexible Java API.